 DWR defines transmissivity as the "aquifer's ability to transmit groundwater through its entire saturated thickness" (DWR, 2003).
-Using aquifer tests from 63 wells (shown in Figure 2-10), estimates of transmissivity ranged from 560 to 163,400 gallons per day per foot (gpd/foot) and decreased with depth (USGS, 2013c).
+Using aquifer tests at the 64 wells shown in Figure 2-18, estimates of transmissivity ranged from 560 to 163,400 gallons per day per foot (gpd/foot) and decreased with depth (USGS, 2013c).
 Among the aquifer units, wells screened in the Younger Alluvium had the highest transmissivity, with a median value of 15,700 gpd/foot (USGS, 2013c).
+The aquifer test conducted by Woodard & Curran in 2022 provided an estimated range of 100,000 to 270,000 gpd/foot.

-Wells screened in Older Alluvium had a transmissivity three times less than the Younger Alluvium wells, at a median value of 5,000 gpd/foot (USGS, 2013c).
-Wells screened in both the younger and alluvium had a median transmissivity of 11,300 gpd/foot (USGS, 2013c).
-Data from the 61 wells were not available for the Morales Formation, but a transmissivity estimate from two wells screened in both the Older Alluvium and Morales Formation averaged 4,900 gpd/foot (USGS, 2013c).
-Using groundwater level contours, Singer and Swarzenski determined the range of transmissivity values in the Morales Formation to change much more than the transmissivity values of the younger and Older Alluvium; in general, values are highest in the central portion of the valley and decline to the west as the thicknesses of the younger and Older Alluvium become more shallow.
+Wells screened in Older Alluvium had a transmissivity three times lower than the Younger Alluvium wells, with a median value of 5,000 gpd/foot (USGS, 2013c).
+Wells screened in both the Younger and Older Alluvium had a median transmissivity of 11,300 gpd/foot (USGS, 2013c).
+Estimates of transmissivity from two wells screened in both the Older Alluvium and Morales Formation averaged